-Hamlin’s cardiac arrest “reinforces the need for availability of AEDs and training in their use,” said Gaymes, who is also a cardiologist with the Children’s Heart Center at Children’s of Mississippi and medical director of Mississippi’s chapter of Project ADAM, a program to bring automated external defibrillators and CPR training to schools.
+Hamlin’s cardiac arrest “reinforces the need for availability of AEDs and training in their use,” said Gaymes, who is also a cardiologist with the Children’s Heart Center at Children’s of Mississippi and medical director of Mississippi’s chapter of Project ADAM, a program to bring automatic external defibrillators and CPR training to schools.

 Cardiac arrest can occur in “otherwise healthy individuals,” he said, “and the underlying cause can be silent.”

 Hamlin, who collapsed on national television, received CPR for nine minutes before being taken by ambulance to the University of Cincinnati Medical Center.
 He was discharged Jan.
 11 from Buffalo General Medical Center, where he had been transferred.

 That scenario has happened closer to home to athletes who became patients of Gaymes after suffering cardiac arrest.

 In 2013, Tyler Free was a 15-year-old playing for the Ocean Springs Greyhounds when he collapsed while running on the football field.
 He was resuscitated through CPR and an AED and was then flown to USA Health Children’s and Women’s Hospital in Mobile, Alabama, to Children’s of Mississippi in Jackson.

 E.J.
 Galloway felt fatigued during a summer league basketball game at Jackson’s Jim Hill High in 2014 and was called to the bench by Coach Willie Swinney.
 A few minutes later, Galloway collapsed, and Swinney began performing CPR, saving his life.